 The Non X-ray Background (NXB) has several sources.
 The most dominant source are events produced by ionization losses of charged cosmic ray particles.
 Others include fluorescence X-rays from materials used in the spacecraft and the Fe calibration sources attached to the door of each sensor (opened immediately after the launch).
 Most of the NXB events are discarded onboard as grade 7 events.
 The NXB of the XIS is known to be very stable on time scales of months and thus the NXB spectrum can be constructed using data obtained when the spacecraft is pointed toward the Earth at night.
 The NXB database is accessible as part of the CALDB, which is updated biannually in June and December.

-Fig. 7.28 shows the NXB spectrum for each sensor.
+Fig. 7.26 shows the NXB spectrum for each sensor.
 The background rate in the 0.4-12keV band is 0.1-0.2counts s for the FI CCDs and 0.3-0.6counts s for the BI CCD after grade selection.
+The background rate of XIS1 appears to become smaller after increasing the injection charge amount from 2keV to 6keV equivalent.
+The cause of this difference is currently under investigation.
 Table 7.11 shows the current best estimates for the strength of major XIS emission features, along with their 90% confidence errors.

 The NXB level changes both continuously and discontinuously.
-The continuous changes are seen only in the low energy band for the BI sensor, in which a gradual increase in the NXB level is observed (Figure 7.31).
+The continuous changes are seen only in the low energy band for the BI sensor, in which a gradual increase in the NXB level is observed (Figure 7.29), although the NXB level once discontinuously decreased at the time when the injection charge was increased.
 The level is stable for the high energy band for the BI and the total band for the FI sensors.

 A putative micro-meteorite hit occurred for XIS0 in 2009-06-23.
 Since